Man arrested over All Blacks 'bug gate' case

 All Blacks head coach Steve Hansen described the charge as "bizarre" and "unbelievable."

-In a statement released by New Zealand Rugby, the 57-year-old said: "The charged man has worked for the All Blacks, and many other organizations, for a long time and is someone who is well respected by us.
+"The charged man has worked for the All Blacks, and many other organizations, for a long time and is someone who is well respected by us," the 57-year-old said in a statement released by New Zealand Rugby.

 "However, as with all cases before the courts, there has to be a due process that takes place and it is not right or proper for us to make any further comment as this could jeopardize the outcome of the case."